How is the WooCommerce customer data stored in the database

 WooCommerce Database Structure

-Before we start, it is important to highlight that the way WooCommerce stores its WooCommerce data is not centralized.
-Rather this information can be stored among different database tables.
-Since WooCommerce is a plugin that works within the WordPress eco-system it works with the already existing WordPress database as well as it is introducing its own database tables.
-(So if you ever need to backup WooCommerce database you will need to copy the data from both places).
+Since WooCommerce is a plugin that works within the WordPress ecosystem, it works with the existing WordPress database and is introducing its database tables.
+(So if you ever need to backup the WooCommerce database, you must copy the data from both places).

 Here is also an overview of some of the custom tables that the WooCommerce plugin introduces: